Hurricane Festival

 The Hurricane Festival, also just Hurricane, is a music festival that has taken place at the Eichenring, a speedway race track, in Scheeßel, Germany, since 1997.
 With more than 80,000 attendees (2022) it is one of the largest music festivals in Germany.
+The event plays a mix of rock, alternative, pop and electro music from established as well as emerging artists.

-Southside Festival, often referred to as Hurricane's "sister" festival, takes place on the same three days and has largely the same line-up.
-Alongside Southside Festival, Hurricane festival is organised by FKP Konzertproduktionen, MCT Agentur and KoKo Konstanz and takes place every June.
-Like many other large festivals Hurricane Festival plays a mix of rock, alternative, pop and electro music from established as well as emerging artists.
-Arrival begins at midday on the Thursday.
+Southside Festival, often referred to as Hurricane's "sister" festival, takes place on the same three days every June and has largely the same line-up.
+Both are organised by FKP Konzertproduktionen, MCT Agentur and KoKo Konstanz.